tinne26/kage-desk/docs/tutorials/intro/05_invoke_shader.md

 # Invoking shaders manually

 While writing the first shaders we have been using `kage-desk/display` to keep our `main.go` file really simple.
-This is great to get started, but if we want to keep growing, we need to take off the training wheels.
-We have learned how to make shaders, but we still haven't seen how to invoke them from Ebitengine by ourselves.
+This is great to get started, but if we want to keep growing we need to take off the training wheels.
+We have learned how to make shaders, but we still haven't seen how to invoke them from Ebitengine by *ourselves*.

 Let's start by reworking our `main.go` with [`ebiten.DrawRectShader(...)`](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2#Image.DrawRectShader), which is the simplest call that can be used to invoke a shader in Ebitengine:
 ```Golang